-Andrisoft Wanguard is an award-winning enterprise-grade software which delivers to NOC, IT and Security teams the functionality needed for monitoring the traffic of large WAN networks and also for protection against volumetric DDoS attacks.
+Andrisoft Wanguard is an award-winning enterprise-grade software that monitors and protects large WAN networks against volumetric DDoS attacks.

 Unforeseen traffic patterns affect user satisfaction and clog costly transit links.
 Providing reliable network services is imperative for the success of today's organizations.
 As the business cost of network malfunctions continues to increase, rapid identification and mitigation of threats to network performance and reliability become critical in order to meet expected SLAs and network availability requirements.
 Such threats include distributed denial-of-service attacks (spoofed SYN flood, NTP amplification attacks, generic UDP floods, etc.), propagating worms, misuse of services, and interference of best-effort traffic with critical or real-time traffic.
 Wanguard's network-wide surveillance of complex, multilayer, switched or routed environments together with its unique combination of features is specifically designed to meet the challenge of pinpointing and resolving any such threats.